aabtop/reify/projects/hypo/README.md

 curl -L https://nixos.org/nix/install | sh
 ```

-After Nix is installed, you can build Hypo with:
+After Nix is installed, you can build Hypo with (assuming you are at the root of the Reify repository, of which Hypo is a subdirectory of):

 ```
-nix-build src
+nix-build projects/hypo/src
 ```

 The resulting hypo executable will be located at the path `src/result/bin/hypo` .